duoxianwulian/dxdop/README.md

     <b>English</b>| <a href="./README_CN.md">中文</a>
 </p>

-<h1 align="center">duoxian Device Open Platform</h1>
+<h1 align="center">Deja OS</h1>

 📒 Overview and Summary
 -------------

-**Platform Overview**
+**Overview**

-dxdop is an embedded secondary development software platform that uses JavaScript as the primary development language to reduce development costs and difficulty.
-The vision is to make embedded development very simple, and it performs excellently in many terminal scenarios.
+dejaOS is an embedded device JavaScript runtime environment. that uses JavaScript as the primary development language to reduce development costs and difficulty.
+It make embedded development very simple, and it performs excellently in many terminal scenarios.

 **Rich Features**